MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/event-4015-dns-server-encounters-critical-error.md

 You receive Event ID 4015 in one of the following scenarios:

-- If you're running the Domain Name Service (DNS) role on a Read-Only Domain Controller (RODC) and a writable Domain Controller (hosting DNS) isn't accessible, the following event is logged on the RODC.
+- If you're running the DNS role on a Read-Only Domain Controller (RODC) and a writable Domain Controller (hosting DNS) isn't accessible, the following event is logged on the RODC.

     ```output
     Log Name: DNS Server